USA-imports, (an immodest proposal).

-Importers would be required to surrender IMPORT Certificates for the assessed value of goods entering the USA.
-Surrendered cetificates are cancelled.
-The exporter's motivation is to profit from the sale, trade or use of the certificates.
+Importers would be required to surrender ICs for the assessed value of their goods entering the USA.
+Surrendered certificates are cancelled.

 The proposal grants government no discretion of policy.(Assessing the value of goods is a technical, not a policy decision).
 It will increase rather than decrease USA's agregate imports plus exports.
 Depending upon how it’s drafted, the proposal is mostly or fully self funding.
 Eliminating USA's trade deficit would increase our GDP and median wage.